🇬🇧 GB · England · Chapter 1 of 8

 Before the Beatles, before punk, before the world knew there was something

-That tradition — English folk in its broadest sense — is the invisible foundation on which everything that came after was built.
-The Beatles would not have existed without skiffle, and skiffle would not have existed without the medieval ballads that Cecil Sharp found in the Cotswolds at the beginning of the 20th century.
-The history of English music is the history of a country that has been singing without stopping for centuries, without always knowing that what it sang mattered.
+That tradition — English folk in its broadest sense — is the invisible foundation upon which everything that came after was built.
+The Beatles would not have existed without skiffle, and skiffle would not have existed without the medieval ballads that Cecil Sharp found in the Cotswolds in the early 20th century.
+The history of English music is the history of a country that has been singing non-stop for centuries, not always knowing that what it sang mattered.

 Medieval Ballads: The Oral Archive